openSUSE/open-build-service/src/api/spec/README.md

 # Open Build Service Test Suite
 This is a test suite based on [RSpec](http://rspec.info/).
 We are trying to test things based on the following rules:

-* Every method that isn't private has a unit test (a.k.a. model/controller/helper spec)
+* Every method that isn't private must be tested
 * Every main workflow has a feature test

 ## Running the spec